GauravPatil-Codes/GauravPatil-Codes/README.md

 Welcome to my GitHub account!
-My name is Gaurav Navalsing Patil and I am a Full Stack Web Developer.
+My name is Gaurav Navalsing Patil and I am a Full Stack Java Developer.

 Skills
 Teamwork and Collaboration